E-9 Visa in Korea: The EPS Worker's Practical Guide

 - Industrial accident insurance (산재보험).
 Mandatory from day one.
 Covers workplace injuries regardless of fault.

 - NHIS health coverage.
 Mandatory for stays over 6 months.
-Enrolment goes through your employer.
-Workers in designated rural or remote areas pay 50% less in premiums.
+Enrollment goes through your employer.
+NHIS offers a roughly 50% premium discount to all enrollees living in designated rural and remote areas (도서·벽지 지역); this is not E-9-specific, but it applies to E-9 workers living in those areas as well.
 See NHIS for details.

 - Employment insurance (고용보험).
-Mandatory enrolment.
+Mandatory enrollment.
 Covers limited unemployment situations.

 Your employer must provide accommodation or a housing allowance, and the amount that can be deducted from your wages for housing is capped by law.
 E-9 workers cannot bring a spouse or children on a dependent visa.
 Family members may visit on short-term tourist visas but cannot live long-term in Korea under this category.